merlin.pcvl_pytorch.slos_torchscript module

 compute(unitary, input_state)

-Compute the amplitudes using the pre-built graph.
+Compute amplitudes with the pre-built graph.

 Returns: